 - While pasta is cooking, melt butter in a large skillet with raised sides over medium heat.

-- Add garlic and shallots once butter is melted and saute for 2-3 minutes until softened.
+- Add shallots and garlic once butter is melted and cook for 2-3 minutes until softened.

 - Slowly add milk, whisking constantly.